Must Have Guitar Accessories for Beginners

 If you’re hesitating with my recommendation of getting a metronome because it sounds boring, get a drum machine.
 It will give you the same benefits but will sound more ‘musical’.

 If you don’t have a smartphone or tablet or for some reason want a physical metronome, there are options available.
 Just remember that you’re going to be missing out and paying a lot more than you should.
 If you buy a physical metronome, buy a digital one.
 Don’t buy an analog one with the swinging pendulum.
-Even though they will be labelled as ‘highly accurate’, a digital metronome will always be more accurate as you can set the exact tempo.
+Even though they will be labeled as ‘highly accurate’, a digital metronome will always be more accurate as you can set the exact tempo.

 The best physical metronome I could find at a decent price is the DB-30C Dr Beat Metronome by BOSS.
 It gives you a good range of features and control.
 It’s also a dedicated metronome so you won’t have to worry about it doing a poor job of two things (like most tuner/metronome combos).

-Alternatively, if you play electric guitar you can take things in a different direction.
+Alternatively, if you play an electric guitar you can take things in a different direction.
 There is now a great drum machine guitar pedal available called the BeatBuddy by Singular Sound.
 In addition to typical drum machine features you can actually create and load full songs onto the pedal using their software.

 A metronome/drum machine will give your rhythm and development a massive boost, so make sure you get a good one and use it.